Welcome to Notre Dame

 A wise parent once told me, “At the end of the day, the only lasting gift you can give your child is a great education, and that means first finding and then choosing the right match for your child.”

-As an educator for more than 40 years, I have seen how critically important primary and secondary education is to the direction of a student’s university education as well as to a student’s future career.
+As an educator for more than 40 years, I have seen how critically important primary and secondary education are to the direction of a student’s university education as well as to a student’s future career.
 As a parent considering Notre Dame for your child’s education, you are no doubt looking closely for what you believe is the core of any great school: excellent academics.
 We at Notre Dame Preparatory School and Marist Academy look far beyond academic education.
 What sets us apart was our Marist founder’s desire to first, grow good people, second, to grow people who can work well with others, and finally, grow people who are academic scholars.
 We are an incubator for tomorrow’s leaders, growing people for “their” world of twenty or thirty years from now when they approach full productivity.

 We are truly serious about our mission, which is “to work with God to create Christian people, upright citizens and academic scholars.”